Psychological Safety

 In the Becoming Safely Embodied groups I found that having members create an art project that they can talk about helps the best.
 And sometimes that wouldn’t happen ’til the second group, when people had some time to process the almost shock of entering a world where they would be seen.

-In our Living UnTriggered Coaching group, the question of safety comes up a lot.
+In one of our groups, the question of safety comes up a lot.
 This isn’t physical safety but what the researcher Amy Edmondson calls “psychological safety.”

 Edmondson distinguishes four kinds of psychological safety (I’ve changed her wording slightly):